Lost and Found

 To me this was a little miracle.
 Maleny is a popular tourist town, and it was very busy on Sunday.
 A local lady saw my earring and picked it up.
 She happened to know about the FB page and then took the trouble to post a photo.

 Joyfully, I called Annie and told her.
 Getting the earring back seemed magical.
-My request was fulfilled.
-Asking my guides for help when something is lost does seem to work for me—I can’t remember the last time it didn’t—but it usually happens much more quickly than five days.
+Asking my guides for help does seem to work for me—I can’t remember the last time it didn’t—but it usually happens much more quickly than five days.

 What did I learn from this experience?